YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/hold-a-call.md

 ### Hold a Call {#hold-a-call}

 Through this interface, the call of the specified extension can be put on hold.
-When put on hold, the extension can initiate a new call through API.

 Use the "Resume Call on Hold" interface to resume the call.
-The call can also be resumed if the extension finishes the new call.

 **Request method:** POST